thedynamiclinker/ld/business/The Other Place.md

-_Where exactly are we supposed to meet people these days?_
+_A place where the other people need your help, and vice-versa._

 ---
 # Business Plan

 ## Executive Summary

-**Business Name:** Where To Find People
+**Business Name:** The Other Place

-- Abbreviated on merchandise as "WTF People"

-**First Location:** Escondido, San Marcos, Kearny Mesa, or another suitable location in San Diego County, CA.
+**First Location:** Clairemont Mesa, Rancho Penasquitos, Oceanside, Kearny Mesa, or another suitable location in San Diego County, CA.

 **Concept:** A coffee shop, restaurant, and bar with a twist: Patrons cannot buy anything for themselves.
 Instead, they must interact with others to arrange purchases for each other, fostering social connections and breaking down barriers to meeting new people.